greisane/gret/README.md

 ## Mesh: Add Strap

 Similar in function to an extruded curve.
 Since it's mesh and not curve based, typical mesh operators can be used to edit it.
-Typical use case is adding belts to characters.
+Use case is adding belts to characters.

 ## Mesh: Add Rope

-Helicoid generator useful to make ropes.
+Generates helicoid meshes, mostly useful as ropes.
 Can edit the base shape once created.

 ## Animation: Pose Blender